June 1962 Alcatraz escape: Allen West

 Allen Clayton West (born March 25, 1929 – died December 21, 1978) was born in New York City.
-He had picked up a slight southern accent during years in Georgia.
-West had stolen many cars and had served three prison-farm terms when he drove one across the Georgia line.
-West's violent and aggressive reputation made him unpopular with Alcatraz guards and he spent time imprisoned in isolation in D Block, and was a maintenance orderly as punishment for his behavior.
-West was arrested over 20 times throughout his lifetime.
+He had picked up a slight southern accent while living in Georgia.
+West was arrested over twenty times throughout his lifetime.
 He was imprisoned for car theft in 1955, first at Atlanta Penitentiary, then at Florida State Prison.
-After an escape attempt from the Florida facility, he was transferred to Alcatraz in 1957 to serve 10 years for car theft and became inmate AZ1330.
+After an escape attempt from the Florida facility, he was transferred to Alcatraz in 1957 to serve ten years for auto theft and became inmate AZ1330.
 He arrived for a second term in 1958 as AZ1335.
+His violent and aggressive reputation made him unpopular with Alcatraz guards.
+He was imprisoned in isolation and assigned to work as a maintenance orderly as punishment.